Passivation (chemistry): Nickel

 Nickel can be used for handling elemental fluorine, owing to the formation of a passivation layer of nickel fluoride.
 This fact is useful in water treatment and sewage treatment applications.

 Silicon

 In the area of microelectronics and photovoltaic solar cells, surface passivation is usually implemented by thermal oxidation at about 1000 °C to form a coating of silicon dioxide.
 Surface passivation is critical to solar cell efficiency.
-The effect of passivation on the efficiency of solar cells ranges from 3–7%.
-The surface resistivity is high, > 100 Ωcm.
+The effect of passivation on the efficiency of ranges from 3-7%.
+The surface resistivity is high, >100 Ωcm.